searxng/searxng/docs/utils/index.rst

 ``FORCE_TIMEOUT`` : environment
   Sets timeout for interactive prompts.
 If you want to run a script in batch job, with defaults choices, set ``FORCE_TIMEOUT=0``.
-By example; to install a reverse proxy for filtron on all containers of the :ref:`searx suite
+By example; to install a reverse proxy for filtron on all containers of the :ref:`SearXNG suite
   <lxc-searx.env>` use ::

     sudo -H ./utils/lxc.sh cmd -- FORCE_TIMEOUT=0 ./utils/filtron.sh apache install